Dias2406/users/docs_output/main.py.md

 ## FunctionDef main

-The function's purpose is to instantiate a User object and process a list of data using the DataProcessor class.
+The function's primary purpose is to instantiate a User object and to process a predefined list of data using the DataProcessor class.

 **Parameters**: